The San Diego Archers

 • After tallying your paper scorecard, submit your score online at https://sandiegoarchers.com/scoring

-Please submit your score online to be included in participation records.
+Please submit your score online.
+If you choose to not submit your score online, your participation in the tournament may not be recorded.
 Your paper scorecard is still needed for error correction and backup purposes.